opentracing-contrib/java-jaxrs/README.md

 OpenTracing instrumentation for JAX-RS standard.
 It supports tracing of server and client requests.

 Instrumentation by default adds a set of standard HTTP tags and as an operation name it uses a string defined in `@Path` annotation.
-Custom tags or operation name can be defined in span decorators.
+Custom tags or operation name can be added in span decorators.
 It also traces writing response and requests bodies.

+## Microprofile-OpenTracing
+This implementation is also compatible with [Microprofile-OpenTracing](https://github.com/eclipse/microprofile-opentracing).
+It can be used as a component inside Microprofile compatible application server.
+Note that application servers have to add a few thing which are not provided by this component: CDI interceptor, automatically register tracing filters into client...

 ## Tracing server requests
 By default OpenTracing provider is automatically discovered and registered.